Saturday, May 3, 2025

 With this post we'll cover all of the local Wendy's restaurants, the first one in Bryan (since closed), the College Station location (still open), the Holleman/Harvey Mitchell Pkwy. location (now closed), and finally the combo gas station one.

-In 1998, a combination Exxon/Wendy's opened at the corner of Highway 6 and William Joel Bryan Parkway (initially as "2000 South Highway 6" but 891 North Earl Rudder Freeway within a year).
-This was the very first combination true gas station/fast food restaurant in the Bryan-College Station area (if you don't count stuff like that Subway inside the Texaco in south College Station, among other oddities).
+In June 1998, a combination Exxon/Wendy's opened at the corner of Highway 6 and William Joel Bryan Parkway (initially as "2000 South Highway 6" but 891 North Earl Rudder Freeway within a year).
+This was the very first combination true gas station/fast food restaurant in the Bryan-College Station area (if you don't count stuff like that Subway inside the Texaco in south College Station and other counter service operations).

 Wendy's served nachos?!
 I guess they still had access to Superbar-type ingredients...but pitas too! (source)

-It was always an Exxon, and initially the convenience store was "Tiger Town" but in 1999 was bought by Kolkhorst and ended up being Rattlers' Country Store #3 when the chain was rebranded as such around 2003.
+While the Exxon branding remained, in 1999 was bought by Kolkhorst and ended up being Rattlers' Country Store #3 when the chain was rebranded as such around 2003.
 Basically it was the twin of the Holleman/Harvey Mitchell store (except with an Exxon).
 While the Wendy's roadside signage has yet to receive the 2013 logo (phew!) the convenience store hasn't been as lucky.
-It became Stripes in 2015 (officially) which got bought by 7-Eleven a few years later, but rather than convert the stores (it never even got Stripes' version of the ICEE) it ended up becoming a "zombie" Rattlers with no 7-Eleven association.
+It became Stripes in 2015 (officially) which got bought by 7-Eleven a few years later, but rather than convert the stores (it never even got Stripes' version of the ICEE, "Slush Monkee") it ended up becoming a "zombie" Rattlers with no 7-Eleven association.
+There was a point around 2018 when they had the 7-Eleven products (no full branding and the ICEE machines were still there) and a rebrand seemed around the corner, but then a few years later (with the Rattlers name still on the store) that was all gone with generic red-and-yellow cups for fountain drinks and no 7-Eleven products.
+The last time I checked (2024), the Brenham store (at Highway 105 and Blue Bell Road was a similar situation.